-Illinois Local Government Lawyers Association Writing Competitions: Members and Franklin W. Klein Law Student
+Illinois Local Government Lawyers Association Writing Competitions

 The philosophy of the Illinois Local Government Lawyers Association is to coordinate and promote professional education, information exchange and interaction among local government attorneys in Illinois in order to ensure the highest level of professional representation to units of local government.